zhiqianZ/supCPM/README.md

 `lr`: Learning rate.
 Default is 500.

 `intermediate`: Whether to output intermediate result or not.
 Default is False.
-This could be used to tune the parameters as will be explained in the Tuning Parameters section.

 #### Quick Start
 Say, if you have loaded a data matrix `RNAmix_pca`, storing the first 10 PCs of RNAmix (after perform normalization and scaling in Seurat) and a vector `RNAmix_label` (from SNN based clustering in Seurat) in R. You can run supCPM with Euclidean distance and geodesic distance as follows: